Ariefpri1122/nkp-airgap/docs/04b-enable-nkp.md

     - Recommended using Bastion VM to provision NKP Komander HOST
     - [Download bundle](https://portal.nutanix.com/page/downloads?product=nkp) image, tools, nkp-cli from nutainx portal.

-So this article we will goes through step by step for *Enablement Nutanix Kubernetes Platform (NKP)*
+So this article we will goes through step by step for *Enablement Nutanix Kubernetes Platform (NKP) with Offline Mode / Airgap*

+## Upgrade Infrastructure

+As you can see, there is several requirement to enable Nutanix Kubernetes Platform from instrastructure prospective is Updated Nutanix Cloud Platform Software (AOS & Prism Central).

+## Private registry